 Roasted Brussels Sprouts and Squash with Dried Cranberries and Dijon Vinaigrette

 Easy and delicious Roasted Brussels Sprouts and Squash with Dried cranberries and Dijon Vinaigrette.
 This is my most popular and well-loved Thanksgiving side dish recipe!
-See new recipe video below.

 Today’s recipe might be my absolute favorite Brussels sprout recipe (and I’ve made a lot of them).
 I shared these delicious fried Brussels sprout leaves yesterday, so trust me, that is saying quite a bit.
 As you can imagine, we ate a ridiculous quantity of Brussels sprouts leading up to this week.
 Like pounds and pounds of them.

 Honestly, I’m pretty surprised I didn’t turn into a Brussels sprout…

 And yet, despite our Brussels sprouts overdose, I would still happily munch on this roasted Brussels sprouts and squash dish all day long.
 For breakfast, lunch or dinner.
 Hot, lukewarm, cold.
 Seriously.
 It is the ultimate Thanksgiving side dish.
 It also happens to unknowingly check a lot of boxes: vegan, dairy free, gluten free, paleo, etc.

 If you are looking for a roasted Brussels sprouts dish, this is the one you should make!
 A bold statement, I know, but one I am willing to stand behind.
 This recipe gets rave reviews.

 I’m celebrating Thanksgiving with Connor’s family for the first time this year, and this dish quickly rose to the top of the list of Thanksgiving dishes that I offered to contribute.
 I’ll most likely force it on my family at Christmas too because, well, I’m bossy like that.